QuaziSamiha/lingua-joy-client/README.md

     - Password (This field can hide/unhide the password by clicking on an icon)
     - A user cannot submit empty email and password fields.
     - A link that will redirect to the registration page
-    - At least one social login
+    - At least one social login (Google)
     Registration / Sign Up Page:
     The Registration page will have the Email/Password form having the following fields:
     - Name